CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 All of these are enabled by default with the exception of **Breakable Boxes** and **Explosive Objects**.
 > [!TIP]
-> As with the other two methods of hiding markers, objects with hidden markers will still show interaction prompts normally, which is what you will almost always want--but if you prefer otherwise, you can turn off the `hidden_show_prompts` setting.
+> As with the other methods of hiding markers, objects with hidden markers will still show interaction prompts normally, which is what you will almost always want--but if you prefer otherwise, you can turn off the `hidden_show_prompts` setting.

 There is a checkbox for each of the following object classes:
 ## Ammo